-Pursuing an education in Laurier’s most interdisciplinary faculty will be one of the greatest journeys of a student’s life.
-In this fast changing and ever evolving world, we understand that our students need both a deep grounding in knowledge and a set of skills that will enable them to stand out in their careers as they apply that knowledge in effective and impactful ways.
+Pursuing an education in Laurier’s most interdisciplinary faculty will be one of the greatest journeys of your life.
+In this fast-changing and ever-evolving world, it’s imperative that you can apply your knowledge in effective and impactful ways.
+We strive to offer deep grounding in knowledge and a skillset that makes you stand out in your career.

-We offer a mixture of for-credit courses, internships and other opportunities that enable our students to use their Arts education to understand the complex social challenges faced by our cities and communities and to create and test creative solutions.
-Through these innovative programs, our students get to evaluate and apply what they are learning in the lecture hall and seminar room in the real world while earning university credit toward their degrees.
+We offer a mixture of for-credit course-based programs, internships and other opportunities that apply your Arts education to understand the complex social challenges faced by our cities and communities.
+Hands-on programming gives you the chance to create and test solutions for these challenges, while earning credit toward your degree.

-Through C3IL, we seek not only to inspire and empower our students in their education and careers but to also nurture a future generation of change makers who will lead our communities, cities and our planet to a more authentic, vibrant and sustainable future.
+C3IL seeks to inspire and empower our students, and nurture a future generation of changemakers who will lead our communities, our cities and our planet to a more authentic, vibrant and sustainable future.

 University Affairs features Laurier Access 2 University program

 Laurier Geography and Environmental Studies students win $2,000 prize for project on Cambridge’s heritage properties register